mrocklin/thesis/search.md

 \includegraphics[width=.5\textwidth]{images/search}
 \end{wrapfigure}

-This tree has a single root at the top.
+This tree has a root at the top.
 Each of its children represent incremental improvements on that computation.
-Each child also owns a subtree of its own.
-The leaves of this tree are marked as either valid (blue) or invalid (red).
-Each node is assigned a cost.
-Our goal is to find a valid leaf with a low cost efficiently.
-In general this tree may be sufficiently large to prohibit exhaustive search.
-How can we efficiently search this tree for a valid leaf with low cost?
+Each node is labeled with a cost.
+The leaves of the tree are marked as either valid (blue) or invalid (red).
+Our goal is to quickly find a valid (blue) leaf with low cost.

 ### Strategies

-We expose considerations of traversal with a sequence of algorithms
+We expose considerations of traversal with a sequence of decreasingly trivial algorithms

-#### Trivial traversal
+#### Leftmost Traversal

 \begin{wrapfigure}[10]{r}{.5\textwidth}
 \centering